Bestseller: Cultural role

 While the basic dictionary definition of bestseller is self-evident, "a popular, top-selling book", the practical cultural definition is somewhat more complex.
 As consumer bestseller lists generally do not detail specific criteria, such as numbers sold, sales period, sales region, and so forth, a book becomes a bestseller mainly because an "authoritative" source says it is.
 Calling a book a "top-selling" title is not so impressive as calling it "The New York Times bestseller".
 Although the former phrase is assumed to be derived from sales figures, the latter benefits from the high profile of the particular list.
 A book that is identified as a "bestseller" greatly improves its chance of selling to a much wider audience.
 In this way, bestseller has taken on its own popular meaning, rather independent of empirical data, by becoming a compromised product category and, in effect, attempting to create a marketing image.
 For example, a "summer bestseller" is usually determined long before the summer is over, and signals a book's suitability for millions of lounging pool-side readers.

 The use of the marketing phrase, underground bestseller further illustrates the independent-from-sales, self-defining aspect of the term.
 For example, publisher HarperCollins suggested the bestseller potential of Divine Secrets of the Ya-Ya Sisterhood: A Novel by announcing "...four years after her award-winning, underground bestseller, Little Altars Everywhere..." in the promotion.
 The book went on to achieve bestseller status in the 1990s.
 In reviews of the 2002 film of the same name, the novel's bestseller status was cited routinely, as in "compelling adaptation of Rebecca Wells' bestseller".

-The famous Diogenes Publisher at Zürich (Swiss) started to talk about its own Worstsellers in 2006, and therewith brought a new mode-word into the German speaking European countries.
+The famous Diogenes Publisher in Zürich (Switzerland) started to talk about its own Worstsellers in 2006, and therewith brought a new mode-word into the German speaking European countries.

 Connection with the movie industry

 Bestsellers play a significant role in the mainstream movie industry.
 There is a long-standing Hollywood practice of turning bestsellers into feature films.
 Many, if not the majority, of modern movie "classics" began as bestsellers.
 On the Publishers Weekly fiction bestsellers of the year charts, we find: #1: Harry Potter and the Order of the Phoenix (2003); #3.
 Jaws (1974); #2.
 The Exorcist (1971); #1.
 Love Story (1970); #2.
 The Godfather (1969); among many others.
 Several of each year's fiction bestsellers ultimately are made into high-profile movies.
-Being a bestseller novel in the U.S. during the last forty years has guaranteed consideration for a big budget, wide-release movie.
+Being a bestseller novel in the U.S. during the last forty years has guaranteed consideration for a big-budget, wide-release movie.